shaili-dixit/Chaptered/README.md

 Then open a Pull Request 🚀

-Contribution Guidelines
+Contribution Guidelines:
-Use TypeScript
+1. Use TypeScript
-Follow existing structure
+2. Follow existing structure
-Keep functions small
+3. Keep functions small
-Write clear commit messages
+4. Write clear commit messages

 🐛 Issues & Support
 Open an issue for bugs
 Use discussions for ideas
 Include reproduction steps
-📊 Project Highlights
-⚡ Built in 7 days
-🧱 ~4500 lines of code
-🔗 20+ API endpoints
-🧠 Real-time features with Socket.io
-🔒 Secure authentication system
-📄 License

 MIT License